-Residents and small & medium-sized enterprises (SMEs) in rural parts of the Shropshire Council area can now access additional financial support through the government’s Gigabit Broadband Voucher Scheme.
-The Scheme can provide funding towards the cost of installing gigabit-capable broadband when part of a group scheme.
+Eligible residents and small and medium-sized enterprises (SMEs) in rural parts of the Shropshire Council area can now access additional financial support through the government’s Gigabit Broadband Voucher Scheme (GBVS).
+The scheme can provide funding towards the cost of installing gigabit-capable broadband when part of a group scheme.

-Shropshire council will pay up to an additional £2,500 per residential premises and £3,500 per SME in order to help connect groups of rural properties.
-Eligible premises must be in a rural area, unable to access speeds of 100Mbps or above, and not in any existing government-funded plan for a broadband upgrade.
+Shropshire Council will pay up to an additional £2,500 per premises in order to help connect groups of rural properties.
+Eligible premises must be in a rural area, unable to access speeds of 30Mbps or above, and not in any existing government-funded plan for a broadband upgrade.
 Group projects are when two or more residents and/or businesses get together to combine their vouchers towards the cost of connections.

 To find out more about broadband plans and services in Shropshire, visit the Connecting Shropshire website.